Medicare Part D Coverage in Kentucky

 Most beneficiaries are first eligible for Medicare Part D during their Initial Enrollment Period for Part D, which is the seven-month period that spans when you’re first eligible for Medicare.
 For many people, this period coincides with their Initial Enrollment Period for Part B and starts three months before their 65th birthday, includes their birthday month, and ends three months later.
 If you qualify for Medicare because you receive Social Security or certain Railroad Retirement Board disability benefits, then your Initial Enrollment Period for Part D will start three months before your 25th month of disability benefits and last seven months.

-After you initial period of eligibility has passed, you’ll have to wait for the Annual Election Period to make changes to your prescription drug coverage.
+After you initial period of eligibility has passed, you’ll have to wait for the Annual Election Period (AEP), also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage.
 This is the period that occurs from October 15 to December 7 every year.
 During this time, you can:

 - Enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time.